-Lung cancer is very difficult to detect at an early stage because the symptoms often do not advanced. include appear until the disease has The symptoms persistent cough, sputum streaked with blood, chest pain. and repeated attacks of pneumonia or bronchitis.
+Lung cancer is very difficult to detect at an early stage because the symptoms often do not appear until the disease has advanced.
+The symptoms include persistent cough, sputum streaked with blood, chest pain, and repeated attacks of pneumonia or bronchitis.